abtzero/VS_UpdateVersion/README.md

 # VS_UpdateVersion
-A script that automaticly updates the version number in Visula Studio
+A script that automaticly updates the version number in Visual Studio

 UpdateVersion.vbs 1.0, Sven Rowoldt, Sep.
 2022, works with VisualStudio 2019